dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 Attributes:

-- `permissions`: Permission ID (optional, but if omitted, very restricted default permissions apply)
+- `permissions`: Permission ID (optional, but if omitted, users who are lower than a `ProjectAdmin` have no permissions at all, not even view rights)
 - `comment`: a comment for this specific value (optional)

 Example: